FirebirdSQL/python3-base/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/firebird-base.svg)](https://pypi.org/project/firebird-base)
 [![Hatch project](https://img.shields.io/badge/%F0%9F%A5%9A-Hatch-4051b5.svg)](https://github.com/pypa/hatch)

-The firebird-base package is a set of Python 3 modules commonly used by `Firebird Project`_ in various development projects (for example the firebird-driver or Saturnin).
-However, these modules have general applicability outside the scope of development for Firebird_.
+The firebird-base package is a set of Python 3 modules commonly used by [Firebird Project](https://github.com/FirebirdSQL) in various development projects (for example the firebird-driver or Saturnin).
+However, these modules have general applicability outside the scope of development for [Firebird](https://www.firebirdsql.org).

 -----